Yi-Xia-2010/Emoception-SALFT/README.md

 --'cross_val.py' is the script that conducts the cross-validation protocol mentioned in the paper.
 The results are stored in the folder 'cross_val_results'.

---'interpreter_row_wo_heatmap.py' is the script to generate the interpreation without heatmap using our proposed method. 'interpreter_row.py' is the script to generate the interpreation with heatmap. 'interpreter_auto_row' is the script that selects a sample from each class where the predicted label matches the ground truth and generates its interpretation.
+--'interpreter_wo_heatmap.py' is the script to generate the interpreation without heatmap for specific samples. 'interpreter.py' is the script to generate the interpreation with heatmap. 'interpreter_auto' is the script that automatically selects a sample from each class where the predicted label matches the ground truth and generates its interpretation.

 --Folder 'interpretation_samples' contains the interpretation examples.